Folium Systems

 • The vendor cannot explain where data flows, where logs live, or how retention works.

-• The buyer has no owner for the workflow after the exciting demo ends.
+• The buyer has no owner for the process after the exciting demo ends.

 • There is no rollback path, no known-limits record, and no failed-case review process.